MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/dev-itpro/Async-commerce-extension.md

 [!include [banner](../../includes/banner.md)]

-This topic describes how to create commerce (CRT) APIs (requests) to execute asynchronously.
-Commerce API framework is enhanced to support asynchronous execution of extensions commerce request.
-Before this framework enhancement the request can be executed only synchronously.
-It means that any long operation (I/O operation, database query, network request, etc.) blocks execution thread.
-Adding of asynchronous model support to the Commerce Runtime will provide ability to use asynchronous versions of such operations thus unblocking execution thread.
+This topic describes how to create new business logic (APIs) using the new async framework and then expose the the new API as a web services to be consumed by POS.
+The new API, an extension commerce request, will execute asynchronously.
+The commerce API framework supports asynchronous execution of extensions commerce requests.
+Before this framework enhancement a request could be executed only synchronously.
+That meant that any long operation (I/O operation, database query, network request, etc.) blocked the execution thread.
+The addition of asynchronous model support to the Commerce Runtime lets you use asynchronous versions of operations, thus unblocking the execution thread.

-The commerce API framework supports the async/await model for the extension request to execute asynchronously and this allows to [simplify](https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/concepts/async/how-to-make-multiple-web-requests-in-parallel-by-using-async-and-await) business logic when some work should be performed in parallel.
+The commerce API framework supports the async/await model for extension requests.
+These extension requests can execute asynchronously.
+Using the async/await model [simplifies](https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/concepts/async/how-to-make-multiple-web-requests-in-parallel-by-using-async-and-await) the business logic when some work should or can be be performed in parallel.

-It is recommended to use asynchronous commerce API framework for all new extension APIs and use OOB asynchronous commerce in extensions.
+You should use the asynchronous commerce API framework for all new extension APIs and use out-of-box asynchronous commerce extensions.

 Note: This topic is applicable for Dynamics 365 for Commerce version 10.0.10 or greater.